Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 Another way to set a white balance is to use a color-checker passport.

-A color checker passport includes different shades of grey and also white and middle grey.
+A color checker passport includes different shades of grey, as well as white and middle grey.
 So you can use the principles explained above.

-But a color-checker passport also lets you keep track of how a lot of other colors appear under different lighting conditions.
+However, a color-checker passport also lets you keep track of how many other colors appear under different lighting conditions.
 This is useful for color correction and color grading in post-production.

 This example shows how you can drastically change the look and feel of a photo/video simply by getting creative with the white balance in the camera.

-This is useful fx if you want to shoot an interior scene with moonlight coming through the windows – but you have to shoot it during the day when the sun is out.
-By simply choosing a tungsten setting (3200 K), the sunlight coming through the windows will have bluish look to it – like moonlight.
+This is useful if you want to shoot an interior scene with moonlight coming through the windows—but you have to do it during the day when the sun is out.
+By simply choosing a tungsten setting (3200 K), the sunlight coming through the windows will look bluish-like moonlight.

-Also keep in mind, when shooting video if you’re moving around a lot in a mixed lighting environment, your color temperature will change all the time.
-In that sense, there’s is no “correct” way to set the color balance.
+In that sense, there is no “correct” way to set the color balance.
 Use your eyes and judgment.